vignesh0x/BlueVerse/README.md

 Edit
 http://localhost/BlueVerse/
 📜 License
-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use